pasty to be Arnolds humble pie

 Governor to eat Michigan meal to mark Pistons win

 digs into his piece of humble pie after the Detroit Pistons' dominating

-will eat a meal of Michigan delights including a pasty
+eat a meal of Michigan delights including a pasty at his

 Pasty Central Administrator Charlie Hopper said the meat-and-vegetable